The Home of Tibetan Buddhist Texts in Translation

 kunzang chöpé trin gyatsö

-Both actually laid out and mentally conjured,
+Both actually arranged and mentally conjured,

 སྲིད་པ་མཐར་བྱས་དེ་སྲིད་དུ། །